Public-Health-Scotland/dose_instruction_parser/README.md

 ![Build status](https://github.com/Public-Health-Scotland/dose_instruction_parser/actions/workflows/tests.yml/badge.svg)

-# Dose instructions free text model and parser for Public Health Scotland
+# Dose instructions free text model and parser

 _____
 **THIS PROJECT IS A WORK IN PROGRESS.
 WE DO NOT RECOMMEND YOU USE THE CODE AT THIS STAGE.
 PLEASE CONTACT phs.edris@phs.scot WITH ANY QUERIES**